elomba/trj_analysis/README.md

     - Molecules are analyzed in terms of their atoms, so far no internal degrees of freedom taken into account
-    - LAMMPS units must be "real" (unit conversion soon to be implemented)
+    - LAMMPS units must be "real" or "lj" (unit conversion soon to be implemented)
     - The mimimum dump information to process is
       `dump trj1 all netcdf ${Ndump} run.nc  id type x y z`